rianvdm/manager-README/README.md

 My preferred framework for giving (and receiving) feedback is [The Accountability Dial](https://gregharrod.com/how-to-use-a-powerful-tool-the-accountability-dial/).
 You can read about it in more detail if you’d like, but the most important principle there is _The Mention_.
 It’s the first step and it means pulling someone aside to tell them something you’re noticing—as close to real-time as possible.
 This is, in my experience, the best way to deal with something quickly without it becoming a big deal with lots of festering feelings.

 I believe in kindness over everything else.
-I will never accept that it’s ok to give feedback in a way that is disrespectful of the people around us.
+I will never accept that it’s ok to give feedback in a way that is disrespectful to the people around us.
 That [doesn’t mean that I don’t know how to be decisive](https://elezea.com/2024/03/on-kindness-and-decisiveness/).

 # Conclusion

-If something is missing here, or if you have questions, or if you disagree with anything you read here...
+If something is missing here, or if you have questions, or if you disagree with anything you read...
 I would love to hear about it.
 I’m serious.
 This is on Github (and not a PDF) for a reason.
 It’s a living document.
 It evolves as we get to know each other.

 # Addendum